 In Medellín football passion is almost unanimous, which has been forged by more than 100 years of sports history.
 The triumphs of teams from previous generations are passed down like folklore from abuelos to padres and from padres to hijos.
 Some notable historical figures are:

-René Higuita: born in Medellín in 1966, he is one of the architects of leading Colombia to be recognized on the world scene for his risky and spectacular plays, being affectionately nicknamed: “El Loco”, he played for Atlético Nacional.
+René Higuita: born in Medellín in 1966, he is one of the architects that Colombia to be recognized on the world scene for his risky and spectacular plays, being affectionately nicknamed: “El Loco”.
+He played for Atlético Nacional.
 With 301 matches played and just 25 goals against, he is recognized as one of the best goalkeepers in South American history.
 In 1995, he was also known as “El Escorpión“, remaining to date as the best Medellin player of all time.
 He is perhaps most well known for one save in particular – during a friendly match between Colombia and England, he cleared away an incoming shot by jumping forward and deflecting the ball out of play with the bottom of his feet (see image).